almaan/starter-academic/content/authors/admin/_index.md

 ---
 # Display name
-title: Alma Anderson
+title: Alma Andersson

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: PhD.
-Student Computational Biology
+role: Computational Biologist

 # Organizations/Affiliations
 organizations: